genular/pandora/README.md

 ## License

-`PANDORA` is open-source software for more information please check `LICENCE` file.
+`PANDORA` is open-source platform, for more information please check `LICENCE` file.

 ## Citation

-This software can be used for research purposes, you should cite the aforementioned papers in any resulting publication.
+`PANDORA` can be used for research purposes, you should cite the aforementioned papers in any resulting publication.

 ```bash